About the Sony Alpha a7R IV A (no lens included)

 - both slots support UHS-II for fast mass-volume data writing

-- includes rechargeable NP-FZ100 lithium ion battery, charger, micro USB cable, and neck strap
+- includes rechargeable NP-FZ100 lithium ion battery, charger, USB cable, and neck strap

 Connections and dimensions: